 Another reason your pages might be marked as crawled – currently not indexed is because of a lack of internal linking, leaving these pages as orphans.

-If your URL is orphaned, then that means Google knows your page exists, via your sitemap, but determined this page to be low-value.
+If your URL is orphaned, then Google knows your page exists via your sitemap but determined this page to be low-value.

 Solution

-To fix these orphaned pages, all you need to do is add more internal links.
-When relevant of course.
+To fix these orphaned pages, you only need to add more internal links.
+When relevant, of course.
 Internal linking should be integrated into your SEO strategy, but using tools like Ahrefs or Screaming Frog is a great way to see if there are any orphaned pages on your website.
-The more internal links you have pointed toward a page, the more valuable it’s seen by search engines.
+The more internal links you have pointed toward a page, the more valuable search engines see it.

 False positives

-One cause of crawled – currently not indexed are false positives.
+One cause of crawled – currently not indexed is false positives.
 False positives are pages marked as either discovered or crawled currently not indexed but are indexed.

-To see if your URL is a false positive, all you need to do is a live URL test in Google Search Console This will tell you if your page actually is indexed.
+To see if your URL is a false positive, you only need a live URL test in Google Search Console.
+This will tell you if your page is indexed.

 When is ‘Crawled – currently not indexed’ a problem?